You are currently browsing the tag archive for the ‘television’ tag.

 Review:

 ‘The Justice Friends’ were the successors to ‘Dial M for Monkey’ as the bridging episode of the ‘Dexter’s Laboratory’ series.
-The Justice Friends were first introduced in the Dial M for Monkey episode ‘Huntor‘ and consist of the Captain America-like Major Glory, the purple Incredible Hulk-like the Infraggable Krunk and the Thor-like Valhallen, who looks like a longhaired metalhead.
+The Justice Friends were first introduced in the Dial M for Monkey episode ‘Rasslor‘ and consist of the Captain America-like Major Glory, the purple Incredible Hulk-like the Infraggable Krunk and the Thor-like Valhallen, who looks like a longhaired metalhead.
 The premise of these bridging sequences is that the three superheroes have to “face the challenges of every day life”.

 Their first episode opens with Major Glory defeating a Joker-like “disgruntled postman’, while Valhallen confronts a Minotaur villain, and Krunk tries to rescue a kitten from a tree.
 But they all have to go home to watch their favorite program on tv by half past five.
 Unfortunately, they all want to watch a different program.